CSV Template Structure (Edit existing items)

 Yes

-Object type: Table, Column
+Object type: Table or Column

 One of Table, Column